COINS: Best Practices

 - Person A is interested in dating Person B, who is a colleague.
 Person A should remain professional at work, and only make advances socially outside of work.

-- Person A should follow the working groups and publications guidelines to ensure that they are not stealing or mobbing someone else's work.
+- Person A is excited by the scientific ideas expressed by Person B. Collaboration is encouraged, but not required.
+Person A should follow the working groups and publication guidelines to ensure that they are not stealing Person B's work.

 - Maintain professionalism during conferences or meetings.
 Do not stalk or make inappropriate comments.